 After you get your recommendations, the app puts everything you need to do in a dynamic action plan.
 It factors in rules like Chase 5/24, so you should follow the recommendations exactly to maximize your odds of approval (and rewards).

-Once you open a card, you can use the sign-up bonus tracker to track your progress towards the bonus.
+Once you open a card, you can use the sign-up bonus tracker to track your progress toward the bonus.
 Once, I was a few dollars short of getting a sign-up bonus worth $1,000+.
 I called the issuer a few days after the deadline, and they would not budge, even though I had spent thousands more on the card already.
 I was pissed!
 I wish I had MaxRewards then.

 After you’ve opened all of the recommended cards, you can use the “Best Card to Use” feature to maximize your earned rewards from every transaction.
 The app accounts for all the nuances like revolving categories, bonus limits, and point valuations so you don’t have to.

 Finally, MaxRewards shows your spending, rewards, and credit scores from all of your accounts.
 There are several apps that pull in your spend, but this is the only app I’ve seen that also pulls in rewards and shows you the expected dollar value of all of your points, miles, etc. I also like how I see a different credit score for every connected bank.

 Fun Fact: the team at MaxRewards actually built their own integrations with issuers so that they could pull in all of this data.